AyushTechie-7/Full-Stack-Developer-Portfolio/README.md

 This project is open-source and free to use for learning and inspiration — licensed under the [MIT License](LICENSE).

 ---

 > “Design is not just what it looks like and feels like.
-Design is how it works.” – *Steve Jobs*
+Design is how it works.” – *Steve Jobs*.